-We hereby consent to the use in this Registration Statement on Form S-1 of our report dated April 12, 2016 relating to December 31, 2015 and 2014 financial statements of iMedical Innovations Inc.
+We hereby consent to the use in this Registration Statement on Form S-1 of our report dated August 22, 2016 relating to the consolidated financial statements of Biotricity, Inc. comprising the balance sheets as of December 31, 2015 and 2014 and the related consolidated statements of operations and comprehensive loss, stockholders' (deficiency) equity, and cash flows for each of the years in the two-year period ended December 31, 2015.